friendshipkim/transformer-from-scratch/README.md

 The goal of this project is to implement a Transformer model from scratch, originally proposed in [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) paper.
 Among lots of good implementations, I chose PyTorch transformer - `torch.nn.transformer` as the baseline.
 My goal is to replicate the model and machine translation results from [this tutorial](https://pytorch.org/tutorials/beginner/translation_transformer.html).
 ## Transformer basics

-Given the model's popularity, I'll only provide a brief description of its architecture.
+Given the popularity of the model, I'll only provide a brief description of its architecture.
 Transformer makes use of the attention mechanism to draw global dependencies between input and output.
 It can achieve significantly more parallelization than RNN by avoiding recurrence with attention.
 The skeleton of the model is encoder-decoder architecture.
-The encoder maps an input sequence into continuous representations, which we refer to as memory.
+The encoder maps an input sequence into continuous representations, which is also called as memory.
 The decoder generates an output sequence based on memory.

 ### Model architecture